 NordVPN offers a huge selection of apps for mobile and desktop devices, as well as support for other operating systems and devices.
 They have dedicated apps for Windows, macOS, Linux, Android, and iOS devices.
 Below we are testing out NordVPN’s VPN app for Windows, and it worked well:

 NordVPN also shines above the rest in the privacy and security categories.
 Here are some of the top features:

-The split tunneling feature is very useful for anyone in Russia who wants to use their VPN to access websites or services that are blocked, but also need to access servers within Russia.
-With the split tunneling VPN feature, you can route certain websites or apps outside of the VPN, while using the secured VPN tunnel for everything else.
+- Split tunneling allows you to route certain apps or websites outside the VPN.
+A split tunneling VPN is very useful for anyone in Russia who wants to use their VPN to access websites or services that are blocked (connect through the VPN) but also needs to access servers within Russia (connect outside the VPN).

 With full support for the WireGuard VPN protocol via NordLynx, NordVPN has a big performance advantage over other VPN services.
 You can see this, for example in our NordVPN vs ExpressVPN comparison, as well as the CyberGhost vs NordVPN report.